St Peter's Bridge, Burton upon Trent: Description

 St Peter's Bridge crosses the River Trent between Burton and Stapenhill, carrying the A5189 road.
 It was built between 1983 and 1985 to alleviate traffic flows on the Burton Bridge, 1.3 km to the north, is crossed by around 24,000 vehicles a day.
-The owner, Staffordshire County Council, originally considered it to comprise five separate structures: the western appoarch embankment with flood relief culverts; the western section of bridge ("Pumphouse Viaduct") over the Washlands, a flood plain; the main span across the river; the portion on the eastern bank ("Stapenhill Underpass") and a footbridge ("St Peter's Footbridge") which crosses over the structure on the Stapenhill side.
+The owner, Staffordshire County Council, originally considered it to comprise five separate structures: the western approach embankment with flood relief culverts; the western section of bridge ("Pumphouse Viaduct") over the Washlands, a flood plain; the main span across the river; the portion on the eastern bank ("Stapenhill Underpass") and a footbridge ("St Peter's Footbridge") which crosses over the structure on the Stapenhill side.
 Since April 2009 the main bridge has been assessed as a single structure, with the footbridge and approach as ancillary structures.
 The bridge is named for the nearby parish church of Stapenhill.
 The structure is the newest road crossing of the Trent and one of only three to have been built since 1915 (the others being the M180 motorway and A50 road).

 St Peter's Bridge is 800 m long overall and of reinforced concrete construction.
 There are nine spans between eight sets of piers (each of which comprises two concrete columns) which are on piled foundations.
 The spans on the Pumphouse Viaduct are between 11.64 and 17 m in length and the main river span is 40 m.
 The river span is formed from a central 17 m prestressed concrete section which is simply supported on two sections that cantilever from the adjacent bridge piers.
 Bearings on top of the piers allow for movements of the bridge deck above under traffic loading and temperature variations.

 The deck is also of reinforced concrete construction and contains large voids which were formed by the use of polystyrene blocks.
 Headroom below the bridge is between 4 and 5 m.
 Holes were formed through the deck for the drainage of surface water.
 The bridge abutments are reinforced concrete faced with engineering bricks.
 The eastern abutment is faced by a slope paved with concrete slabs.
 The road over the bridge is 7.3 m wide and has a footway on either side with steel parapets which also support street lighting columns.